dsajdl01/Angular_workshop_emplHierarchy/README.md

 ## Runnig project
-To run Employment hierarchy application in your machine clone repository and then it is able to run it on you local hoset: *'localhost:8081'*.
-It also needs to be installed either *http-server* or *python*.
+To run Employment hierarchy application in your machine clone repository into your PC.
+App is able to run from your local host: *'localhost:8081'*.
+It can be run either by *http-server* or by *python*.

 ### Using Http-server

-To run any application with http-server, it needs to be installed node.js Just type in your terminal:
+To run any application with http-server, it needs to be installed node.js Just type to your terminal:

 		node --version

-If you receive something like *v0.10.37* then your PC has node.js if not go to [node](https://nodejs.org/en/)
+If you receive something like *v0.10.37* then your PC has node.js, if not go to [node](https://nodejs.org/en/)

-If you do not have Http-server then type in your terminal:
+If you do not have Http-server then type to your terminal:

 	sudo npm install -g Http-server

-Now, all is ready go to HierarchyProject directory and type:
+Now, all is ready, go to HierarchyProject directory and type:

 	http-server